seanfreaney/geo-quiz/README.md

 # Geo Quiz

 Geo Quiz is an interactive geography quiz.
 Geo quiz tests the user's knowledge of capital cities, languages and populations of numerous countries.
-On clicking the 'start' button, a country is randomly generated and the user must asnwer with the country's capital city, language(s) and select the correct population.
-Ultimately, I would like to expand the list of countries included and enhance the interactivity of the site.
+A country is randomly generated and the user must asnwer with the country's capital city, language(s) and select the correct population.
+I would like to expand the list of countries included and enhance the interactivity of the site.

 ## Game Logic
 - Countires array lists numerous objects.
 These objects have key-value pairs representing different attributes of the object;